Last update: 15 March 2021

 Upon arriving at the airport, participants will be greeted by a Red Earth representative.
 The representative will supply each participant with a face mask, personal hand sanitiser and record each participant’s temperature.

 - Participants will be required to wash or sanitise their hands regularly throughout their transit

-- Accompanying adults will be required to ensure students social distance and regularly wash or sanitise their hands, as advised by Red Earth
+- Accompanying adults will be required to ensure students socially distance and regularly wash or sanitise their hands, as advised by Red Earth

 Camping & Catering

 Once the group has departed their destination airport, the group will be contained to only those people required for the delivery of the immersion (students, teachers, leaders, Indigenous partners).
 This will create an isolation bubble within the group.
-A group register will be kept of all people involved or in contact with the group for contract tracing purposes.
+A group register will be kept of all people involved or in contact with the group for contact tracing purposes.

 - Accommodation arrangements will all adhere to the 4-square metre and/or 1.5m rule as outlined in the COVID Safe Plan for the state in which the immersion is taking place

 - Each participant will be allocated equipment at the beginning of the immersion, which will remain theirs for the duration of the trip, and all personal items will be cleaned with ADSAN LN1856 Virucidal Disinfectant and Sanitiser during each camp set up and pack down

 - Red Earth leaders will ensure all group equipment and high touch points are cleaned daily with ADSAN LN1856 Virucidal Disinfectant and Sanitiser as per COVID-19 cleaning guidelines

 - At the beginning of the immersion, everyone involved with the immersion (including, students, teachers & leaders) will have their temperature taken and recorded on the Run Sheet: Medical Summary

 - Red Earth leaders will set up hand washing stations to supervise mandatory hand washing and/or sanitising regularly through each day